nawshin81/ToSpecial/README.md

 ### Features
 - Create account
-- Posts filter
+- Posts filter (based on followers)
-- Save posts
+- Friends/ Followers
-- Share posts
+- Like, Comment and report options (posts)
 - Message options

 ### Technologies used